Rebellion of 1510: Rebellion

 In January 1512, the government implemented new measures to combat the rebellion.
-The plan involved deploying soldiers from the capital to protect key centers, while units from the borders would launch attacks against the rebels.
+They deployed soldiers from the capital to protect key centers, while border units were tasked with attacking the rebels.
 Local conscripts and militia were also enlisted to assist in the effort.
 Additionally, in February, the Emperor summoned five thousand native warriors from southern Huguang, who were known for their tenacity but also for their brutal treatment of the population.

-In February and March 1512, the Liu brothers and Qi Yanming captured several locations in the Huaibei region (located north of the Huai River, an area that had been plagued by conflict since the 12th century).
+In February and March 1512, the Liu brothers and Qi Yanming captured several locations in the Huaibei region.
+Located north of the Huai River, Huaibei had been plagued by conflict since the 12th century.
 One of their main targets was the strategically important city of Pizhou, located on the Grand Canal.

 In March–April 1512, Liu San and Zhao Sui launched attacks on more than two dozen cities in southeastern Henan, northeastern Huguang, and southwestern Nanzhi.
 Their success was short-lived as they lost the initiative in April due to unsuccessful fighting and disastrous river crossing attempts, which weakened their forces.
 By May, they were only able to gather 10,000 men for battle and were constantly pursued by imperial border guards, regular army, native troops, and militia.
-In June, the "Henan rebels" were defeated in a series of battles in northern Huguang, eastern Henan, and Nanzhi.
-Zhao Sui attempted to escape with two companions disguised as Buddhist monks, but was eventually captured on 30 June 1512 in a massive manhunt.
+In June, Ming forces defeated the "Henan Bandits" in a series of battles in northern Huguang, eastern Henan, and Nanzhi.
+Zhao attempted to escape with two companions disguised as Buddhist monks, but was eventually captured on 30 June 1512 in a massive manhunt.
+Liu San was wounded in a battle while being pursued by the Ming forces and subsequently hanged himself.

 Meanwhile, the Liu brothers and Qi Yanming moved south to Huguang, where they "changed from horses to boats" and raided Hankou.
-The water did not bring them fortune, as on 12 June 1512, Liu the Sixth drowned when a gust of wind swept him off the deck and into the river.
-Liu the Seventh and Qi Yanming then sailed down the Yangtze River with eight hundred men and thirteen ships, attacking cities from Huangzhou to Yizhen.
+They encountered strong storms, and Liu Chong drowned on 12 June 1512.
+Qi and Liu Chen then sailed down the Yangtze River with eight hundred men and thirteen ships, attacking cities from Huangzhou to Yizhen.
 They sought support from local river pirates, as well as salt and tea smugglers, who operated in bands of several hundred or more.
 In a surprise attack on Guazhou in June 1512, the rebels burned the warships and captured a large quantity of weapons.
-Liu the Sixth then settled on Langshan (Wolf Hill) near Tongzhou on the north bank of the Yangtze River near its mouth.
+Liu Chen then settled on Langshan (Wolf Hill) near Tongzhou on the north bank of the Yangtze near its mouth.
 From there, he raided as far as the outskirts of Nanjing.
 On 28 August, the rebels' attack on Tongzhou failed, and the following night, an unprecedentedly destructive typhoon destroyed their fleet.
 They attempted to regroup on Langshan, but were attacked by the government army and massacred on 7 September 1512.
-Liu the Seventh died while fleeing in the waters of the Yangtze, as did Qi Yanming.

-Although the suppression of the rebellion reduced the threat to the capital's security and supply, banditry remained a problem in Jiangxi, as well as in Henan and central Sichuan, for a decade.
+Qi and Liu Chen died while fleeing in the waters of the Yangtze.
+The suppression of the rebellion reduced the threat to the capital's security and supply, but banditry troubled Jiangxi, Henan, and central Sichuan for a decade.